 If you have a preferred store, then subscribe or follow their social media accounts.
 This way, you’ll know immediately when and where they’re doing a holiday sale.

 I have a friend who has eight siblings, each of whom already has their own family.
 To save money on Christmas gifts, they agreed to buy gifts only for the children and leave the adults out.

 For barkadas, you can agree to do a Secret Santa so that you’ll only need to buy one gift instead of several ones for each of your friends.

 7. Get crafty and create your own gift.

 Every Christmas, I always receive homemade cookies from a friend.
-She bakes them in bulk and gives it to all her friends and officemates.
+She bakes them in bulk and gives them to all her friends and officemates.
 She claims that doing so costs much less than buying presents.

 I also know some who give out shirts with his handpainted designs to his close friends.
 It’s a customized gift that I’ll surely appreciate receiving.

 This is a great way to leverage your skills and save some money at the same time.
 In fact, there was a year when I gave “financial advise coupons” to close friends as my holiday present.